 SAVING FOR A DOWN PAYMENT

-General Melanie Ide 14 Sep
+General 14 Sep

 What prevents many potential homeowners from buying a home is the lack of a down payment.